John Mordaunt, 1st Baron Mordaunt

+Biography

-He was the son of John Mordaunt of Turvey, Bedfordshire, who was a member of parliament and speaker of the House of Commons of England.
+He was the son of John Mordaunt of Turvey, Bedfordshire, who was a member of parliament and speaker of the House of Commons of England and Edith Latimer.
 He was admitted to the Middle Temple in 1503 to be trained as a barrister.

 He was made a Knight of the Bath when the future Henry VIII was created Prince of Wales on 18 February 1503.
 He succeeded his father in 1504, inheriting his Bedfordshire estates, and was appointed High Sheriff of Bedfordshire and Buckinghamshire for 1509.
 He was a member of Henry VIII's court and was with him at the Field of the Cloth of Gold in 1520 and a member of his council in 1526 and was created Baron Mordaunt in 1529.
 He took his seat in the House of Lords in 1532.
 The following year he assisted at the reception of Anne Boleyn and subsequently took part in her trial.

 He became active in local government and rarely visited Parliament, especially after an accident in 1539.

 He died in 1562 and was buried in Turvey church alongside his wife, who had predeceased him.

 Marriage and family

 Mordaunt married Elizabeth Vere, daughter and coheir of Sir Henry Vere of Great Addington, Northamptonshire.
-They had four sons and four daughters, including:
+They had four sons and five daughters, including: